 |Fall 2017||Winter 2018||Spring 2018|

 The Information Technology & Society Ph.D.
-Emphasis requires a dissertation topic relating to at least one of the two iT&S Emphasis areas.
-During the ABD phase, a student must form his or her dissertation committee containing at least one CITS affiliated faculty member from a department outside the student’s home department (click here for a list of affiliated faculty).
-Exceptions to the outside member requirement may be made subject to approval by the iT&S Faculty Executive Steering Committee, contact the iT&S Emphasis Director for more information.
+Emphasis requires a dissertation topic relating in some way to issues surrounding information technology and society.
+During the ABD phase, a student must form his or her dissertation committee containing at least one CITS affiliated faculty member (click here for a list of affiliated faculty).

-Upon defending the dissertation, students should submit a Completion Form, notifying the iT&S Ph.D.
+Upon defending the dissertation, students should submit a Completion Form (available here), notifying the iT&S Ph.D.
 Emphasis Director of completion of the emphasis requirements.
-Once the director has reviewed and approved the coursework, committee, and dissertation topic, they will certify to Graduate Division that the student has completed the requirements for the Ph.D.
+Once the director has reviewed and approved the form, they will certify to Graduate Division that the student has completed the requirements for the Ph.D.
 Emphasis.

 If the student has not done so already, s/he should submit a Completion Form to the iT&S Emphasis Director and the Graduate Division Petition (see ABD Phase) to the UCSB Graduate Division.
 If all forms are submitted and approved, then the student should simply file the dissertation and graduate!